Sightseeing During the Nepal Bhutan Tour

 Himalayan Region in Nepal

-Our hearts beat with pride when Nepal is acknowledged as the country of Mount Everest, the tallest peak in the world, standing at an altitude of 8848.86m from sea level.
+Our hearts beat with pride when Nepal was acknowledged as the country of Mount Everest, the tallest peak in the world, standing at an altitude of 8848.86m from sea level.
 Nirvana land is agglomerated with the top eight highest mountains of the world, all of which lie at an altitude of about 8000m from sea level.

 Chitwan National Park in Nepal

 The World Heritage site Chitwan is located in the central Terai region, about 254km from Kathmandu.
-The Park has canvased about 952.6 s q km of an area on the brink of Rapti and Narayani Rivers; the vast forest area is the settlement of 68 mammals and 544 birds, 56 species of fauna, and 126 species of fishes.
+The Park has canvased about 952.6 sq km of an area on the brink of Rapti and Narayani Rivers; the vast forest area is the settlement of 68 mammals and 544 birds, 56 species of fauna, and 126 species of fishes.

-The first National Park of Nepal is recognized for the one-horned rhinoceros, the Royal Bengal Tiger, Gharial Crocodile, and other endangered animals.
+The first National Park of Nepal is recognized for the one-horned rhinoceros, the Royal Bengal Tiger, the Gharial Crocodile, and other endangered animals.
 Besides protecting species, the National Park is noted for recreational activities such as Elephant Back Safari, Jeep Safari, Jungle Walk, and Bird Watching.
 Similarly, we can be a part of a particular practice of the Tharu Culture in the lowlands of Nepal.

 Pokhara in Nepal